slashinfty/canvas-bot/README.md

-# canvas-bot
-A Discord and Twitter bot that posts recent announcements and upcoming assignments.
+A Discord & Twitter bot that monitors and retrieves data from the Canvas LMS.

+## Matt Braddock's Instance

+You can [invite](https://discordapp.com/oauth2/authorize?client_id=732949844540522546&scope=bot) the Discord bot and [view](https://twitter.com/braddock_canvas) the Twitter bot.

+## Help Document

+General help is available [here](help.md).

+## Setup Document

+Interested in creating your own instance?
+Help is available [here](setup.md).